destroflyer/maniascript/docs/advanced/script_viewer.md

 - The `Pool mem` value is the total size of all variables stored inside the script
 - If existing, you can also see the number of layers and audio sources created by the script

 To identify scripts easier, it's possible to assign a name to them that will be displayed in this list.
-For scripts in ManiaLinks, this can be done via the attribute `name` on the `manialink` tag:
+For scripts in Manialinks, this can be done via the attribute `name` on the `manialink` tag:

 ```xml
 <manialink name="TMFL/UI_MapInfos3D" version="3">